 This post may contain affiliate links.
 Read my disclosure policy.

-I love to use Greek yogurt to make lighterer versions of everything from Honey Mustard Dip to Peruvian Aji Sauce.
+I love to use Greek yogurt to lighten up everything from Honey Mustard Dip to Peruvian Aji Sauce.
 And, of course, salad dressing.
-So it was time to give Caesar a healthier update.
+So it was time to give Caesar a yogurt-based update.
 And I think you’re going to love it!
+And there are a number of reasons to make this your new go-to salad dressing.

 - Classic flavors.
 Just like most typical recipes, this one also contains lemon juice, garlic, olive oil, and parmesan cheese to give it that familiar savory flavor you love.